Ultimate Burlington Real Estate Investing Guide for 2026

 School Ratings

-School ratings must also be seriously considered.
-Relocating companies look carefully at the condition of local schools.
-Good local schools also impact a household’s decision to stay and can attract others from the outside.
-An unpredictable supply of renters and homebuyers will make it difficult for you to achieve your investment goals.
+School ranking is a vital element.
+With no good schools, it will be hard for the community to appeal to new employers.
+Good schools can change a household's decision to remain and can entice others from the outside.
+An inconsistent supply of tenants and homebuyers will make it challenging for you to obtain your investment goals.

 Natural Disasters